timlinquist/scala-common/README.md

 # Scala Common

-Common utility code for:
-- core
-- ext
-- io
-- time

-This project aims to provide a pure-scala platform-independent common implementation with no dependencies to external libraries.
+The Scala Common project provides a Pure Scala common implementation that is platform-independent and has no dependencies on external libraries.

+This project includes common utility code for:
-# Core
+- Core

-Provides basic utility methods to extend String and char.
+  Provides basic utility methods to extend String and Char

-# Ext
+- Ext

-Provides Diff capabilities
+  Provides diff capabilities

-# Io
+- Io

-Provides a common file system abstraction (similar to java.util.File) but with implementations in Js and JVM.
+  - Provides a common file system abstraction that is similar to `java.util.File` but includes implementations in JavaScript and JVM

-Allows sync and async operations on both platforms.
+  - Allows synchronous and asynchronous operations on both platforms

-# Time
+- Time

-Provides a simple platform-independent container for DateTime elements with platform-specific extensions.
+  Provides a simple platform-independent container for `DateTime` elements and includes platform-specific extensions

-## In development
+## In Development

-- Jvm API and libraries
+- JVM API and libraries
-- Js API and libraries
+- JavaScript API and libraries
-- Improve documentations
+- Improve documentation
 - Examples
-- Tests / Coverage
+- Tests and Coverage

 # Usage

-Js or Jvm library dependency.
+JavaScript or JVM library dependency